-Shortly after these numerous ideas and results of hard work, Ilija Pujic, youth cultural worker and actor with rich experience in projects that use theater as a tool for overcoming division and in the communities held a lecture on new methods of (re)evaluating projects.
+Shortly after the presentation of these numerous ideas and results of hard work, Ilija Pujic, a youth cultural worker and actor with rich experience in projects that use theater as a tool for overcoming division in the communities held a lecture on new methods of (re)evaluating projects.
 The lecture opened many new perspectives on the different factors that affect any project – from social, environmental, or any other aspect, depending on the context and overall circumstances of the community.
 Using a very detailed and systematic table to show all the categories and illustrate the system, Ilija gave an inspiring insight on how culture and cultural projects can be used efficiently in different backgrounds and contexts, even when faced with great challenges.

 Then, Tanja Oručević Miletić, a well-known Bosnian theater director, shared her experience of using the theater as a tool for building bridges in divided communities, reducing prejudice, and reinventing healthier relations between people.
 Tanja also touched on the topic of being a part of the team working on the application for the city of Mostar as the European Capital of Culture and all the challenges that brought.
 She explained that this project is so important to Mostar community in order to overcome some unresolved, lingering bias.